Parameterized Complexity of Streaming Diameter and Connectivity Problems: Preliminaries

 \section{Preliminaries}

 We work on undirected, unweighted graphs.
 We denote a computational problem $A$ with \textsc{A~[$k$]}, where $[.]$ denotes the parameterization.
+A parameter $k$ is an integer given as additional input.
+In parameterized complexity the aim is to find algorithms with running time $f(k)\cdot n^{\O(1)}$, where $f$ is some computable function.
+This notion was introduced by Downey and Fellows~\cite{DowneyFellowsBook}, and we refer the reader to~\cite{BookParamComplexity} for more on parameterized complexity.
+In our setting, our aim will be to find streaming algorithms with a space complexity of $O(f(k) \log n)$ for some computable function $f$.
+This space complexity class is dubbed Fixed Parameter Streaming by Chitnis and Cormode~\cite{ChitnisTheory}.

-The default parameter is solution size, if not mentioned otherwise. \textsc{Diameter} is to compute $\max_{s,t\in V}d(s,t)$ where $d(s,t)$ denotes the distance between $s$ and $t$. \textsc{Connectivity} asks to decide whether or not the graph is connected.
+\textsc{Diameter} is to compute $\max_{s,t\in V}d(s,t)$ where $d(s,t)$ denotes the distance between $s$ and $t$. \textsc{Connectivity} asks to decide whether or not the graph is connected.
 A \emph{twin class} consists of all vertices with the same open neighbourhood.
 In a graph with vertex cover size $k$, we have $\O(2^k)$ twin classes.
 For two graphs $G,H$, $G+H$ denotes their disjoint union.
-We also use $2G$ to denote $G+G$; $3G$ is $G+G+G$, etc. A \emph{linear forest} is a disjoint union of paths.
+We also use $2G$ to denote $G+G$; $3G$ is $G+G+G$, etc. $H\not\subseteq_i G$ denotes that $H$ is not an induced subgraph of $G$.
+A \emph{linear forest} is a disjoint union of paths.
 A path on $a$ vertices is denoted $P_a$ and has length~$a-1$.